thoughtspot/thoughtspot.github.io/_release/notes.md

 Geo Bubble map labels can now be disabled or enabled through a data labels checkbox.

-Filter panel failure to open during formula creation has been fixed.
+Filter panel failure to open during formu la creation has been fixed.

 Custom R analysis failure when run from Custom Analyze has been fixed.